 The Citi Prestige offer 3 ThankYou points per dollar with hotel purchases, and you may value 3 ThankYou points way more than any of the above.
 Keep in mind the Citi Prestige also gives you the 4th night free, and that alone might trump all other points earning potentials.

 Chase Sapphire Reserve offers 3 Ultimate Rewards points per dollar with hotel purchases, and you can also cover hotel spendings with your annual $300 travel credit.
 UR points can be tremendously flexible and valuable, and personally I value 3 UR points over 2 Starpoints.
 However, if your end goal is only earning Marriott points, I would recommend against the Sapphire Reserve.

-Ultimately, I think the Starwood Preferred Guest® Credit Card from American Express is the ultimate winner for all spend, if you are only concerned about earning Starpoints or Marriott points.
+Ultimately, I think the Starwood Preferred Guest® Credit Card from American Express (card and offer expired) is the ultimate winner for all spend, if you are only concerned about earning Starpoints or Marriott points.
 It has the highest earning rates regardless of categories.
 However, if you value flexible currencies or other elite benefits, there are plenty of reasons to consider other cards.